ZepengW/GMC-Enhance/README_en.md

 These adjustments are particularly useful for live streams or videos with unbalanced audio.

-### 3. Shortcuts (Global & Customizable)
+### 3. Shortcuts

 GMC-Enhance supports the following keyboard shortcuts for fast, interruption‑free media control.
-You can remap them in Chrome's extension shortcut settings.
+In future versions, we will support customizable shortcuts.

 | Action                  | Shortcut            | Description                                                                                                      |
 |------------------------|---------------------|------------------------------------------------------------------------------------------------------------------|